What is a Dash? And how much is it?

 Dash measuring spoon

-A way to measure a dash more consistent - Japanese dasher bottles
+A way to measure a dash more consistently - Japanese dasher bottles

 If you still feel unsure and don't have enough experience, you might search for a better way to measure your dash anyway.
 And I can understand that.